LukeShu/leaguer/docs/DesignDocument.md

       do this.

 LoginController
-  : This controller This has doLogin() and doLogout().
-Both have access to the HTTP
-    request.
-It will interact with the Users model to validate passwords and usernames.

-TournamentController
+  : This controller handles session management.
+It contains two
+    methods:

+    - `login()` Responds to POST requests by seting a session token identifying the user.
+If the credentials are correct, it sends a redirect that directs the browser to the page it would otherwise be on.
+If the credentials are not correct, it renders the `common/permission_denied` view.
+This queries the `User` model to validate the username and password.
+    - `logout()` Responds to POST requests by clearing the session token, logging the user out, then redirects to the home page (`MainController#show_homepage()`).
+If the was not logged in, it renders the `common/invalid` view.

+TournamentsController
-  : This controller will have methods: newTournament(),
+  : This controller will have methods:

-    getTournament(), editTournament(), and endTournament().
-All of
+    - `new()` Renders the `tournaments/new` view, assuming the user has permission.
+Otherwise, renders `common/permission_denied`.
+    - `create`
+    - `show()`
+    - `edit()`
+    - `update()`
+    - `end()`

-    these methods will interact with the Tournament model, and all of its fields including users matches and TournamentSettings.
-And all will interact with their tournament view, for example, newTournament() will render newTournament.
+    All of these methods will interact with the Tournament model, and all of its fields including users matches and TournamentSettings.

 Server
   : Rails’ Server class handles all HTTP events.
 Our Server class is